Application Guidelines – Events component

 The following criteria will be used to evaluate all eligible applications:

-• the proposal demonstrates how the event supports the program objectives and expected results of the Events component;
+• the proposal demonstrates how the event supports the program objectives and the objectives and expected results of the Events component

-• the anticipated effects of the event on one or more of the communities that are involved are clearly expressed in the proposal;
+• the anticipated impacts of the event on one or more of the communities that are involved are clearly expressed in the proposal and an approach to receive feedback from the communities is articulated

 Application processing time

-For application processing time, please refer to the Service standards for Canadian Heritage funding programs or contact the program.
+Please refer to the Service standards for Canadian Heritage funding programs - or contact the Program.

 We will acknowledge receipt of your application within two weeks of the date your application is received by the Department.